tonandrew/AutoFarmCatizen/README.md

 ```
  * Now you only have to fetch the link (execute the script) and click that "Auto" button when you need some auto merging.
    - More info in the OAFC v5.0 release commit description.
+ * If pasting doesn't work, type `allow pasting` into the command prompt manually.

 ## What this script does:
 * Automatically merges cats for you